Tennessee Kids Belong works to improve the experiences and outcomes for kids in foster care in Tennessee.

 Liz Zinke

-Programs Director
+Marketing Director

 With an array of professional experience, Liz brings skills from her roles in music, marketing and nonprofits to every project she undertakes.
 Whether working with a small, grassroots organization or a national brand, her emphasis on storytelling engages followers to get involved.
 She has a passion for partnership and strives to make the right connections to create change.
-With a heart for foster care and adoption, she’s ready to make a lasting impact for children and families in Tennessee.

 Stephanie Hamburger

-Operations Manager
+Operations Director

 Katie Dunlap